agalos0/agalos/README.md

   b)search.

-//it works for a specific number of words
+//it works for a specific number of words.you can use any text you want but you need to change the name.